30 September 2023

 Sources of Data

 The World Nuclear Power Reactor Data Visualization is based on the WNISR Nuclear Reactor Database.
 Historic data are drawn from the International Atomic Energy Agency's (IAEA) Power Reactor Information System (PRIS), from the World Nuclear Association's (WNA) online database, and from WNISR’s own research.
-The annual WNISR provides over one thousand bibliographical references, all of which are available on the WNISR website.
+The annual WNISR provides over two thousand bibliographical references, all of which are available on the WNISR website.

 Information on reactor characteristics (type, model, capacity, provider, operator) are mainly drawn from IAEA-PRIS.
 Provider groupings by country or international consortia have been established by WNISR.